rlugojr/linkurious-enterprise-manual/fr/getting-started/install.md

 Enfin, notez qu'il n'est pas possible d'installer différente version de Linkurious comme logiciel service en même temps sur une même machine.

-Finally, note that it is not currently possible to install different versions of Linkurious as a system service, at the same time, on the same machine.